dersonsena/docker-php-nginx-dev/README.md

     driver: bridge
 ```

-If you want use a custom `php.ini` file, just create one in your project, such as `.docker/php/php.ini`, and map volume like below:
+If you want to use a custom `php.ini` file, just create one in your project, such as `.docker/php/php.ini`, and map volume like below:

 ```yaml
 ...